favxlaw/mini-brimble/README.md

 **Graceful zero-downtime redeploys**
 Current flow: stop old container, start new one — there's a gap.
 The fix is blue/green: start the new container, wait for it to pass a health check, update the Caddy route, then stop the old container.

+**Deployment lifecycle management**
+There is currently no way to stop or delete a deployment from the UI.
+A running container continues until manually stopped via the Docker CLI.
+With more time I'd add a stop endpoint that sends SIGTERM to the container, waits for graceful shutdown, removes the Caddy route, and updates status to stopped.
+A delete endpoint would clean up the DB record, logs, and the Docker image.
+A dedicated stopped status would also need adding to the state machine alongside the current pending → building → deploying → running → failed lifecycle.

 **Upload support**
 The UI had a zip upload option that we removed to keep scope tight.
 The backend pipeline already handles `SourceTypeUpload` — it just needs a multipart handler to receive the file and extract it to the temp directory.